A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Check out the Kelowna Visitor Centre

-I also recommend stopping by the Kelowna Visitor Centre (238 Queensway Avenue, Kelowna, BC V1Y 6S4) to learn about other things to do in and around Kelowna.
+I also recommend stopping by the Kelowna Visitor Centre to learn about other things to do in and around Kelowna.
 The staff are super friendly and there’s a lovely gift shop with many gems made by local artists.

 The visitor centre is currently open daily from 8:30 am to 8:30 pm.
 There’s also a kiosk at Kelowna International Airport (open daily from 8 am to 8 pm) in the Arrivals Lounge.